gitsetgopack/MoneyManagerV2/CONTRIBUTING.md

 pre-commit run --all-files
 ```

-This command will run `black`, `isort`, 'pylint' and other checks to ensure the code style is consistent.
+This command will run `black`, `isort`, `pylint` and other checks to ensure the code style is consistent.

 ### 8. Run locally